NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 ```

 ### Getting the data
 For pre-training BERT, we use the concatenation of Wikipedia (2500M words) as well as Books Corpus (800M words).
-For Wikipedia, we extract only the text passages from [here](ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/20190301/enwiki-20190301-pages-articles-multistream.xml.bz2) and ignore headers, lists, and tables.
+For Wikipedia, we extract only the text passages <!-- XXX: This does not render - from [here](ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/20190301/enwiki-20190301-pages-articles-multistream.xml.bz2) -->and ignore headers, lists, and tables.
 It is structured as a document level corpus rather than a shuffled sentence level corpus because it is critical to extract long contiguous sentences.
 The next step is to run `create_pretraining_data.py` with the document level corpus as input, which generates input data and labels for the masked language modeling and next sentence prediction tasks.
 Pre-training can also be performed on any corpus of your choice.
 The collection of data generation scripts are intended to be modular to allow modifications for additional preprocessing steps or to use additional data.

 We can use a pre-trained BERT model for other fine tuning tasks like Question Answering.
 We use SQuaD for this task.
 SQuaD v1.1 has 100,000+ question-answer pairs on 500+ articles.
 SQuaD v2.0 combines v1.1 with an additional 50,000 new unanswerable questions and must not only answer questions but also determine when that is not possible.